axvr/axvr.io/content/projects/index.md

 - [Photon.vim](https://github.com/axvr/photon.vim) — An elegant dark Vim colour
   scheme with minimal syntax highlighting that cares about the little details.
+- [Zepl.vim](https://github.com/axvr/zepl.vim) — Lightweight, simple and easy
+  REPL integration for Vim and Neovim.
+- [Org.vim](https://github.com/axvr/org.vim) — Org mode and Outline mode syntax
+  highlighting and folding for Vim.
 - [Thermoelectric generator](teg) — An attempt to create a cheap thermoelectric generator capable of charging a mobile phone.
-- [Org.vim](https://github.com/axvr/org.vim) — A very minimal Org mode and
-  Outline mode plugin for Vim providing only syntax highlighting and folding.

 ## Contribute to